 Elderberry Popsicles Recipe (Soothing for Sore Throats)

-- To your blender add the coconut water and blueberries, then blend until smooth.
-Pour the coconut mixture and the rest of the ingredients into the elderberry mixture, and stir just until combined.
+- Pour the coconut mixture and the lemon juice into the elderberry mixture and stir just until combined.

 - Pour the elderberry popsicle mix into your favorite popsicle molds and freeze until firm.